 Finally, MilesAstray explores art as a powerful agent for change and lifestyles other than 9 to 5 (or 5 to 9) for those who aren’t happy with their current work-life balance.
 The idea is to ponder how we can live lives that are sustainable for everyone.
 After all, hoarding material possessions by becoming a slave to a tight schedule, might not just stand in the way of one's own happiness and health, but could often have a negative impact on the other side of the globe.

 One last thing: MilesAstray is not in the hasty race of catering to ever shorter attention spans and slim appetites for easily digestible small portions.
-This holds true for its content, style, and the rather un-stellar loading times due to extensive content and a design that is inspired by art more so than functionality.
-But bring some time and I'm sure it will be worth your while.
+This holds true for its content, style, and the sub-stellar loading times due to extensive content and a design that is inspired by art more so than functionality.
+But if you steal these extra seconds from your busy schedule and bring them here, the investment shall be worth your while.